“What do you do when you can’t keep your child safe when you’re out and about anymore?

 And we as parents will be forever grateful to them.”

-This story was submitted to Love What Matters by Nicole Duggan, 31, of Cork, Ireland.
-Follow her on Facebook here and Instagram here.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+This story was submitted to Love What Matters by Nicole Duggan of Cork, Ireland.
+Follow her on Facebook and Instagram.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories from Nicole here: